ajrisylhasi/QuestionaireApp/SystemPlan.md

 # System Plan
 ## I. Purpose of the system
-The goal of the system is to create
+The goal of the system is to create online questionnaire that could easily accessible from browser or mobile device.
+The main purpose of a questionnaire is to extract data from the respondents.

-The main purpose of a questionnaire is to extract data from the respondents
+For the sake of the user experience, it is important to be able to give simple interface and clear questions.
+Each question block should appear in a visible way, separate from either your computer or mobile device.
+The website will be compatible with most browsers, this means its operation and display

 It’s a relatively inexpensive, quick, and efficient way of collecting large amount data even when the researcher isn’t present to collect those responses first hand.
 Every questionnaire is anonymous, it is a guarantee of confidentiality and privacy.
-There are

 ## II.
 Project plan